elastic/kibana/rfcs/text/0014_notification_service.md

 Notification model is responsible for:
 - Applying policies to an incoming notification.
 NS must check whether a recipient unsubscribed from a source before processing to delivery.
 - Enhancing an incoming notification with necessary data:
-    - `expired_at` if not specified.
+    - `expire_at` if not specified.
 Kibana allows administrators to set how long notifications will be stored.
 Falls back to 30 - 90 days be default.
 - Writing new incoming messages to the Notification storage.

 Processing a large number of incoming notifications might slow down Kibana and create a disproportionately high load on some Kibana instances.